Testability of Reverse Causality Without Exogenous Variation: Testing Reverse Causality

 Following \textcite{zhang11conditional}, we normalize the data and choose the hyperparameters heuristically as follows.
 The bandwidth parameter $ \lambda $ is set at $ \lambda = 0.8 $ if sample size $ n \leq 200 $, $ \lambda = 0.3 $ if sample size $ n > 1200 $, and $ \lambda = 0.5 $ otherwise for the construction of $ \widetilde{K}_{\widetilde X} $ and $ \widetilde{K}_{U} $, and at half that value for $ \widetilde{K}_{W} $.
 The regularization parameter $ \lambda_R $ is set to $ 10^{-3}$.
 These parameters are deemed appropriate when the dimenstionality of $ W $ is small, say less than three.
 For higher-dimensional $ W $, \textcite{zhang11conditional} recommend choosing different $ \lambda $ and $ \lambda_R $ for $ \widetilde{K}_{\widetilde X} $ and $ \widetilde{K}_{U} $, which can be achieved using cross-validation.

-\textcite{zhang11conditional} derive the asymptotic distribution of the KCI test statistic under $ H_0: $~conditional independence and show that it achieves pointwise asymptotic level \parencite[see also][]{strobl19}.
+\textcite{zhang11conditional} derive the asymptotic distribution and corresponding \textit{p}-values of the KCI test statistic under $ H_0: $~conditional independence and show that it achieves pointwise asymptotic level \parencite[see also][]{strobl19}.
 In sum, the idea of feature representations motivates the map of the distributions of $ X $ and $ U $ conditional on $ W $ into higher-dimensional spaces where linear correlations correspond to nonlinear dependencies in original space.